LilLorax-au/inventory-management-system/README.md

 # inventory-management-system
 A UWP app to manage an inventory system.
-Using SQLight for local database.
+Using SQLite for local database.